-The ICT helpdesk provides first level support for all schools about hardware and software issues.
+The ICT helpdesk provides first-level support for all schools regarding hardware and software issues.
 They are open for calls from principals, teachers, and school IT specialists.
 Level 1 support is provided for a range of software applications such as Microsoft Office and Symantec.

 - Call 0800 CALL ICT (0800 225 542- Option 5 MoE ICT Helpdesk) between 7:00 am–7:00 pm, Monday to Friday. excluding public holidays.

 This section of the education.govt.nz website provides information, news, and updates about Ministry funded programmes including:

 TELA Laptops – Cyclone

 CERT NZ supports people and organisations to manage cyber security incidents.
 They provide up-to-date information and advice on how to prevent security incidents.

 - Call 0800 CERT NZ (0800 2378 69)